shandongfx/nimbios_enm/Appendix1_case_study.md

 ![](Appendix1_case_study_files/figure-html/set_up_study_area3-1.png)<!-- -->

 ###2.4 Split occurrence data into training & testing

 We randomly selected 50% of the occurrence data for model training and used the remaining for model testing.
-To make our experiment reproducible (i.e., select the same set of points), we used a static seed via *set.seed(1)* function.
+To make our experiment reproducible (i.e., select the same set of points), we used a static seed via the *set.seed(1)* function.

-#####Thread 14: random cut, block/spatial cut
+#####Thread 14: random seperation of training and testing data, block/spatial cut

 ```r
 # get the same random sample for training and testing